Sandra Day O’Connor, first woman to serve on Supreme Court, dies at 93

 She later served on the Maricopa County Superior Court and a state appeals court.

-In 1981, President Reagan nominated O’Connor to the Supreme Court, making good on his promise to make a woman one of his first appointments to the nation’s highest bench.
+Reagan’s nomination of O’Connor fulfilled his promise to make a woman one of his first appointments to the nation’s highest bench.

 After more than two decades on the bench and years of serving as the Supreme Court’s preeminent swing vote, O’Connor in 2005 announced her intent to retire to care for her husband, who was suffering from Alzheimer’s disease.
 He died in 2009.

-Former President George W. Bush initially nominated John Roberts as O’Connor’s successor, but after Chief Justice William Rehnquist died, Roberts filled Rehnquist’s seat instead.
+John Roberts was initially appointed by then-President George W. Bush as O’Connor’s successor, but after Chief Justice William Rehnquist died, Roberts instead filled Rehnquist’s seat.
 O’Connor was ultimately replaced by Justice Samuel Alito.

 “A daughter of the American Southwest, Sandra Day O’Connor blazed an historic trail as our Nation’s first female Justice,” Roberts said in a statement.